Entalpic/entaldocs/docs/source/guide/write-documentation.rst

 .. dropdown:: Where is the documentation for those advanced features? (tabs, dropdowns etc.)

-    - `Sphinx-Design <https://sphinx-design.readthedocs.io/en/furo-theme/>`_ contains many components you can re-use
+    - `Sphinx-Design <https://shibuya.lepture.com/extensions/sphinx-design/>`_ contains many components you can re-use
-    - We use the `Furo <https://pradyunsg.me/furo/reference/admonitions/>`_ theme, you'll find the list of available *admonitions* there
+    - We use the `Shibuya <https://shibuya.lepture.com/>`_ theme, you'll find the list of available *admonitions* there

 .. dropdown:: What plugins are used to make the documentation?